contao/docs/docs/dev/guides/back-end-routes.md

 }
 ```

-There are two requirements for the route definition, in order to have a correct Contao
-back end route:

-- The route must start with `/contao/`, otherwise Contao's back end firewall will
-  not be in effect.
-- We need an additional request parameter called `_scope` with the value `backend`.
+In order to have a correct Contao back end route, we need an additional request parameter called `_scope` with the value `backend`.
+This way
-  That way you are telling Contao, that this route belongs to the back end and should
-  be handled accordingly.
+you are telling Contao that this route belongs to the back end and should be handled accordingly.
+See [this article][RequestScope] for more
+information about the `backend` scope.

 Be sure to have imported your bundle's Controllers in your `routes.yaml` *before*
 the `ContaoCoreBundle` routes.